OUR ELEPHANTS

 Lam Yai

-Lam Yai was rescued November 3, 2019 so that she could join our thriving herd.
-Prior to her rescue, Lam Yai worked for decades providing rides to tourists, who were most likely unaware of her daily suffering.
+Lam Yai was rescued November 3, 2019 so that she could join our thriving herd for a better life.
+Prior to her rescue, Lam Yai worked for decades in logging and later was forced to give rides to tourists who were most likely unaware of her daily suffering.

-At 54 years old, we hope that Lam Yai will enjoy many years with us, experiencing a kinder world among friends with the freedom to forage and interact spontaneously with her own kind in a beautiful environment.
+Lam Yai likes to swim in the dam and wander around the sanctuary forging on natural vegetation.
+She is especially fond of bananas.
+At 55 years old, we hope that Lam Yai will enjoy many years with us, experiencing a kinder world with the freedom to forage and interact spontaneously with her own kind in a beautiful environment.

 Kham Noi

-Kham Noi is a female elephant born around 1960.
-She was forced to work in the logging industry near Mae Sot, Tak Province, until the Government implemented the logging ban in 1989.
-Kham Noi was then moved to work in a riding camp in Chiang Mai and was still being ridden right up to the day of her rescue.
-She has clearly been worked hard and directed with a very heavy hand.
+Kham Noi is a female elephant born in 1960.
+She was forced to work in the logging industry near Mae Sot, Tak Province, until the ban on logging in 1989.
+Kham Noi was then put to work in a riding camp in Chiang Mai and was still being ridden right up to the day of her rescue.
+When she arrived at the sanctuary the signs of a hard life were evident in body and mind.
+She was underweight and suffering from dental problems, but has been responding well to a special diet and a kinder environment.

 Suda